hendricius/the-bread-code/basics/basic-dough.md

 The idea is to increase the strength of the gluten network even further.
 Don't knead the dough too hard at this point.
 Be soft and gentle.

 To stretch and fold wet your hands and start pulling the dough upwards at one area of the bowl.
 I start at the bottom and stretch it all the way to the top.
-Assuming your bowl is northwards in front of you you are standing south of the bowl, take the north part of the dough and place it on the south part of the dough.
+Assuming your bowl is northwards in front of you, you are standing south of the bowl, take the north part of the dough and place it on the south part of the dough.
 Rotate the bowl by 90° and do the same.
 Do this in circles.
 I tested different quantities of rotation but made the best experience with 4x360° degree rotations.
 As mentioned before be soft and gentle at this point.

 ### Stretch and Fold Part 2